Updated: Nov 12

 The Investment policy statement

-Portfolio planning means studying a strategy to construct a portfolio expected to satisfy the investor’s investment objectives.
-The investor policy statement is a written document drafted by portfolio managers to outline and understand the investors’ features and expectation.
-For this reason it must:
+For portfolio planning, strategies should be studied to construct a proper portfolio.
+The investor policy statement is a written document drafted by portfolio managers.
+It outlines and understands the investors’ features and expectations.
+Therefore, it contains:

-risk-neutral investors do not take risk into account when making an investment choice: their decision is only based on potential gains
+· Risk-neutral investors do not take risk into account.
+So, their decision is based only on potential gains.

-less risk-averse investors are willing to take on more risk with the expectation of a higher reward
+· Less-risk-averse investors are willing to take on more risk for higher rewards.